 Kess Kessler: soup enthusiast, fiber artist, unrepentant horse girlboy, level 6 paladin, kid whisperer, IBS prince, they/them.
 Kess is committed to the abolition of the nuclear family, traditional schooling, and every imaginable prison.
 They are a non-traditional student at UMass working toward community building and an education in liberation pedagogy.
 They are from Wellesley, MA, and currently live in Northampton with Wynonna the cat.

 Char (they/them) is a senior majoring in Anthropology.
 They’re interested in the way people navigate and perform identity, immigrant justice, and the people power of relational organizing.
 They are finding community learning and sharing knowledge about the liberatory effects of critical pedagogy in education, with much love to GCO for jumpstarting this process.
 Char likes to sporadically crochet, dissect media with friends, and being allergic to cats (including Wynonna).
 Home is San Gabriel Valley, CA, Hong Kong, and where the people are.

 Director and Trainer

 Jen Sandler is the Director of UACT and Senior Lecturer in the Department of Anthropology at UMass.
-Her research and writing focuses on on how people use different forms of knowledge-making to change society.
+Her research and writing focuses on on how people use different forms and practices of knowledge to create positive change.
 Jen earned a Ph.D. from the University of Wisconsin-Madison in 2008, and held visiting faculty positions at Trinity College and Bates College before coming to UMass and UACT in 2012.
 She is intensely grateful to have so many meaningful projects and relationships guiding her engagement in these times of extraordinary precarity, injustice, violence, and possibility.
-Jen's day-to-day is grounded by a ten-year-old kid, builder partner, and the best pup.
+Jen's day-to-day is grounded by an 11-year-old kid, builder partner, and the best pup.